Organizations and groups are used to manage your Zendesk Support users and the ticket handling workflow.

 To provide support by expertise

 You can create groups based on expertise.
-For example, a company that develops both software and hardware might place the agents who support the software into one group and those agents who support the hardware in another.
-A custom field could be added to the support request form prompting end-users to specify the product they're seeking support for and this could be used to route the ticket to the appropriate group.
+For example, a company that develops both software and hardware might place the team members who support the software into one group and those team members who support the hardware in another.
+A custom field could be added to the support request form prompting end users to specify the product they're seeking support for and this could be used to route the ticket to the appropriate group.

 -